dkovacs24/ReviOS_faq/docs/before-install.md

 ## Driver missing when installing ReviOS

 Try plugging the flash drive into another USB port.
-If sill not working, try using [Ventoy](https://www.ventoy.net/) instead of Rufus.
+If still not working, try using [Ventoy](https://www.ventoy.net/) instead of Rufus.